VictorAlx23/alx-system_engineering-devops/0x02-shell_redirections/README.md

 7. tail -1 iacta >> iacta : Duplicating the last line of a file in the same file
 8. find .  -type f -name "*.js" -delete: Delete all .js files in the current working directory
 9. find . -type d ! -path . | wc -l: Counts all parent directories, subdirectories and hidden directories
+10. sort | uniq -u : Create a script that takes a list of words as input and prints only words that appear exactly once